nikolajlauridsen/LANStick/README.md

 the passphrase to the console.

 On the receiving client the passphrase from the sending client is typed in.
-The password is then hashed and send to the server, requesting connection information.
+The password is then hashed and sent to the server, requesting connection information.
-If the hashed passphrase matches a connection info ID the info is returned to the recieving client.
+If the hashed passphrase matches a connection info ID the info is returned to the receiving client.

-Once the receiving client gets hold of the connection information it opens a socket connection to the sending host and the file is transmitted.
+Once the receiving client gets hold of the connection information it opens a TCP socket connection to the sending host and the file is transmitted.

-If you choose a folder as a target it will automatically be zipped to a randomly named zip file, which will be send, and then extracted and deleted on the receiving side
+If you choose a folder as a target it will automatically be zipped to a randomly named zip file, which will be sent, and then extracted and deleted on the receiving side

 ## Inspiration
 This project is heavily inspired by [Magic Wormhole](https://github.com/warner/magic-wormhole).